If you’re not friends with your neighbors, we have good news: It’s never too late to change that!

 - Fresh Flowers – You can’t go wrong with a beautiful bouquet of fresh flowers.
 Cut some from your garden or choose a store-bought arrangement.
 Don’t forget the vase!

 - Lemonade Kit – When a neighbor gives you lemons, make lemonade!
-Prepare a pretty glass pitcher with lemons and a wooden spoon – the cutest gift for springtime!
+Prepare a pretty glass pitcher with lemons and a wooden spoon.

 - Bottle of Wine – Like flowers, you can’t go wrong with a bottle of wine.
 Even if your neighbor doesn’t decide to drink it, they’ll have a great go-to gift for another event on their schedule.